cezarypiatek/cezarypiatek.github.io/src/content/post/cqrs-snippets/index.md

 ## It's not all light and bright

-THE CQRS/CQS pattern works great, I immediately found a lot of benefits.
-It helps me to enforce separation of concers, single responsibility and consistency in my codebase as well as eliminate all that AOP magic with restoring full control over the code execution.
-Unfortunatelly, there is also a boring side of the implementing CQRS - **THE TYPING**.
-Everytime when I want to add new command I need to add 2 clasess (`Command` and `CommandHandler`) and for new query 3 classes (`Query`, `QueryResult` and `QueryHandler`) and there is a lot of `copy&paste` work to keep the naming consistency which is very important because of the `CommandDispatcher` and `QueryDispatcher` it is very hard to navigate throught the codebase.
-In order to make this tedious part of CQRS more convenient I've prepare a couple of snippets with Resharper's `LiveTemplates` which help to create, consume and test commands and queries.
+The CQRS/CQS pattern works great, I immediately found a lot of benefits.
+It helps me to enforce separation of concerns, single responsibility, and consistency in my codebase as well as eliminate all that AOP magic with restoring full control over the code execution.
+Unfortunately, there is also a boring side of the implementing CQRS - **THE TYPING**.
+Everytime when I want to add new command I need to add 2 classes (`Command` and `CommandHandler`) and for every new query 3 classes (`Query`, `QueryResult` and `QueryHandler`) and there is a lot of `copy&paste` work to keep the naming consistency which is very important because of the `CommandDispatcher` and `QueryDispatcher` it is very hard to navigate through the codebase.
+In order to make this tedious part of CQRS more convenient, I've prepared a couple of snippets with Resharper's `LiveTemplates` which help to create, consume and test commands and queries.

 ## Creating Commands and Queries

-I started from creating templates for commands and queries definition.
-For building them I used multi-file template option which is availabla at `File Template` tab in `Templates Explorer`.
+I started by creating templates for commands and queries definition.
+For building them I used multi-file template option which is available at `File Template` tab in `Templates Explorer`.

-For `New Command` template we ned to crete two files: one for `Command` and one for `CommandHandler`.
-Each file share the two placeholders: `$CommandName$` with macro set to `Current file name without extension` and `$namespace$` with `Default namespace for current file` macro.
+For `New Command` template we need to create two files: one for `Command` and one for `CommandHandler`.
+Each file shares the two placeholders: `$CommandName$` with the macro set to `Current file name without extension` and `$namespace$` with `Default namespace for current file` macro.
 You can see the complete configuration on the following screenshot:

 ![Command template configuration](CommandDefinition.jpg)

-`New query` template consists of tree files: `Query`, `QueryResult` and `QueryHandler`.
+`New query` template consists of three files: `Query`, `QueryResult` and `QueryHandler`.
 There are two placeholders: `$QueryName$` and `$namespace$`.
 Macros are assigned analogously as for *New Command* template.
 A detailed configuration looks as follows:

 ![Query template configuration](QueryDefinition.jpg)